HFPC researchers regularly use HMDA data for a wide-range of research projects, listed on this page.

 The Housing Credit Availability Index (HCAI), introduced in November 2014, is an objective, transparent, and precise measurement of mortgage credit availability.
 The HCAI assesses lenders’ tolerance for both borrower risk and product risk, calculating the percentage of owner-occupied purchase loans that are likely to default.
 By evaluating lending standards and market conditions, the HCAI provides insight into how hard it is to get a loan.
 The HCAI is updated quarterly and covers the mortgage market from the first quarter of 1998.

-How has access to mortgage credit changed in the years since the market’s collapse in 2008, and what can be done to ensure that creditworthy households have access to safe and affordable loans?
-This body of work examines the state of the credit box and comments on proposals and policy changes affecting families’ ability to achieve homeownership, such as Federal Housing Administration and government-sponsored enterprise (GSE) underwriting criteria, borrower relief programs, the impact of the proposed qualified residential mortgage rule, and eminent domain.
+How has access to mortgage credit and housing affordability changed in the years since the market’s collapse in 2008, and what can be done to ensure that creditworthy households have access to safe and affordable loans?

 Bringing Private Capital Back to the Mortgage Market